Bacteria, yeast a diner's delight at Denmark's Noma

 Guests flock to the Copenhagen restaurant from all over the world to get a seat at one of the 11 tables in the restaurant which is furnished to embrace the Nordic spirit and atmosphere with smoked oak, stone, leather, water, glass and light.

-Diners pay 4,900 Danish crowns for a 12-course set menu including appetisers, treats to finish, wine pairing and a tour of the kitchen to meet some of the 50 chefs.
+Diners pay 4,900 Danish crowns ($850) for a 12-course set menu including appetizers, treats to finish, wine pairing and a tour of the kitchen to meet some of the 50 chefs.

 That is, if they are lucky enough to book a table.
 On Monday at 0800 GMT, Noma will open for January bookings and the two-seater tables are usually snapped up in less than an hour.